 At the same time, it should be stressed that the increasing accessibility of the Internet to citizens, as well as the development of new media and social networks, also a variety of new forms of participation develop.
 Therefore, such non-traditional forms of participation should also be identified and monitored for the full picture of population participation.
 Unfortunately, up to now it has been studied in Latvia minimally.
-The data from one of the projects of Riga Technical University7 show that civic participation on the Internet is the most frequent form of participation: 22% of the population are involved in various interest groups and clusters on the Internet and social networks, while the environmental clean-up events as the most popular traditional form of participate and social networks.
+The data from one of the projects of Riga Technical University7 show that civic participation on the Internet is the most frequent form of participation: 22% of the population are involved in various interest groups and clusters on the Internet and social networks, while the environmental clean-up events as the most popular traditional form of participation gather 20% of the population.
+Only 12% participate at the public consultations and 9% are involved in non-governmental organisations.
 The data also show other significant trends in participation.
 15% of the population participate in joint activities of neighbours and neighbourhood, and 4% are members of the neighbourhood associations and communities.
 This, in turn, points to a significant potential for the development of the "small forms" participation.
 In general, these data show that the character and forms of the population participation are changing significantly, and different new forms of engagement are sometimes even more widespread than the traditional forms of participation.
 Consequently, the challenge is to fully integrate these new forms of engagement into the overall scope of participation.